Faction-V/projectmanagement/README.md

 # Responsibilities of Project Owners.
 Order of Opperations:

 1. Design / Product Consensus: Comprehend agreed-upon designs and clarify all feature aspects with product/design teams before kickoff.
-2. Kickoff Meeting: Organize and lead a kickoff meeting, inviting relevant engineering staff.
+2. Kickoff Meeting: Organize and lead a kickoff meeting as soon as possible after Consensus, inviting relevant engineering staff.
 3. Team Formation: Collaborate with team leads (frontend, backend, data) to select team members for the feature.
 4. Project Planning: Develop a comprehensive plan including interfaces, contracts, roadmap, and deadlines.
 5. Task Management: Create a GitHub project board and generate necessary tickets.